Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Introduction

-In the construction of such a measure, we need the increasing Sobolev regularity provided by the infinite sequence of conservation laws.
-It is the question of the sequence $\{\|u\|_n^2\}$ which comes from the dispersive term $H\dy u$ of the BO equation $(\ref{BO})$.

-The KdV and cubic 1D NLS equations have infinitely many conservation laws whose form is similar to $(\ref{form_energies})$, this makes our appoach to apply for these equations.
-Recall that an infinite sequence of invariant Gaussian type measures of increasing regularity was constructed for KdV and cubic 1D NLS in \cite{zhidkov2001korteweg, zhid_shrod}.
-However, the nonlocal nature of the BO equation makes it more complicated than KdV and cubic 1D NLS which are better understood.
+In the construction of such a measure, we use the control of Sobolev norms provided by the infinite sequence of conservation laws.
+The KdV and cubic $1-$dimensional NLS equations have infinitely many conservation laws whose structure is similar to $(\ref{form_energies})$ and our approach applies to these equations.
+Notice that an infinite sequence of invariant Gaussian type measures of increasing regularity was constructed for KdV and cubic $1-$dimensional NLS equations in \cite{zhidkov2001korteweg, zhid_shrod}, we give then a kind of extension of this work to the $C^\infty(\T)$ space.
+However, the Benjamin-Ono equation is more difficult than these equations because of the weakness of its dispersion compared to KdV and the presence of a derivative in its non-linearity compared to NLS.
+Then, here, we confine ourselves to the study of the BO equation which is less understood.